 - ad + bc = b + d

 Solving this system of equations for a, b, c, and d is significantly more complex than solving for real number solutions.
-However, it demonstrates that the problem can be extended to a higher-dimensional space, leading to a broader set of solutions.
+Still, it demonstrates that the problem can be extended to a higher-dimensional space, leading to a broader set of solutions.

 Number Theory and Diophantine Equations